rmkatti/skymapper/README.rst

 **skymapper** is a Python package designed to define, visualize and analyze all-sky and deep-sky surveys.
-It was created for SPHEREx, an Earth-orbiting spectrophotometer satellite in development at Caltech/Jet Propulsion Laboratory.
+It was created for SPHEREx, an Earth-orbiting spectrophotometer in development at Caltech/Jet Propulsion Laboratory.

 .. figure:: ./_build/allsky2_complete_1.png